azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 * Run the terraform init, plan and apply steps

-It should come through as a straight update in place to the key vault
+It should come through as a straight update in place to the key vault.

 ## Multi-tenancy